stupside/MERN-stack/apps/diary/02-mongo/README.md

 **02-mongo is based on the crash course at https://www.youtube.com/watch?v=2QQGWYe7IDU**

-During this course, I have learned how to use mongodb in a nodejs project.
+During this course, I learned how to use MongoDB in a Node.js project.

 ## MongoDB Shell Commands Reference